Chair-of-Indefinite-Studies/game-data-description/README.md

 Description of the data formats used to describe an entire game.

-Example
+Formats
 -------

-The json below is an example of the description of a game.
+Below are the various formats used to describe a game.

 ```json
 {